RSF Library Guild looks to celebrate library founders

 “One of the things that we haven’t done in a long time is recognize or reach out to the founders and founding families of the Guild,” said Susan Appleby, RSF Library Guild executive director.
 “There are so many names on the plaque.
 We would love to hear from founders or their family members if they are still in the area.”

 At some point during the anniversary year, Appleby said the Guild plans to recognize them—celebration plans are still in the works.
-The names will be posted soon on the Review website, rsrreview.com, and founders and family members are encouraged to contact the Guild at info@rsflibraryguild.org.
+The names are posted below and founders and family members are encouraged to contact the Guild at info@rsflibraryguild.org.

 Appleby also welcomes people to come see the plaque at the library.